dustywhite7/Econ8310/SlidesCode/8 - Lasso.md

             ).T
 ```

 Because `sklearn` is a *predictive* library, it does not generate results tables for us, like `statsmodels` does.
-We can generate a table of results to be printed for ourselves, though.
+We can always generate a table of results to be printed for ourselves, though.

 ---

-### Classification & Lasso Regression
+# Classification & Lasso Regression

 But wait!
 I wanted to use this model to predict binary outcomes!

-Self, great day!
+> Self, great day!
 Regularization can also be applied to Logistic Regression functions.

 $$ L(\theta)_{LLASSO} = L(\theta)_{Logistic} - \lambda ||\theta||_1 $$